Help Sir Hilary Beckles build a better, more authentically democratic reparations case

 Beckles, his UWI historian colleagues Alvin Thompson, Pedro Welch and others who have read my book "The Bible: Beauty and Terror Reconciled" know something of the calculated care with which I and other holistic communicators and educators treat matters of gender, racial and religious complexity.

-They know of the empathy I advocate based on my own experience of once being a Bible-thumping unconscious religious bigot.
+They know of the empathy I advocate based on my own experience of once being a Bible-thumping unconscious religious bigot myself.

 But Beckles may have been induced into the Burnham-Farrakhaneqsue habit of making sweeping, spitefully speculative racial generalizations by the lucky breaks he has had academically and politically.